 How much is given:

-vary between treatments.
-The dose you receive will be based on:
+receive a different amount, which may vary between treatments.
+The dose you receive

-As a general guide a dose of 50 to 100 Units per kg body weight is recommended.
+As a general guide a dose of 50 to 100 Units per kg (U/kg) body weight is recommended.

-should not be exceeded.
 Since the response to treatment may differ from patient to patient the dosage recommendations

 Method of Administration (use aseptic technique):

 FEIBA NF is usually administered in a hospital.
 Some individuals may be trained to

 use FEIBA NF at home.

 FEIBA NF is given by a slow injection or infusion directly into your vein.